LKunz/ProjectProg/README.md

 # Project Programming

 The goal of this project is to implement some encryption and decryption algorithms by means of a Graphical User Interface (GUI).
-See ..... for more information.
+See the .pdf for more information.

 ### Installing